gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-drawing-multiple-things.md

     objectsToDraw.forEach(function(object) {
       var programInfo = object.programInfo;
-      var bufferInfo = object.bufferInfo;

       gl.useProgram(programInfo.program);

       // Setup all the needed attributes.
-      setBuffersAndAttributes(gl, programInfo.attribSetters, bufferInfo);
+      gl.bindVertexArray(object.vertexArray);

       // Set the uniforms.
-      setUniforms(programInfo.uniformSetters, object.uniforms);
+      webglUtils.setUniforms(programInfo, object.uniforms);

       // Draw
-      gl.drawArrays(gl.TRIANGLES, 0, bufferInfo.numElements);
+      webglUtils.draw(gl, bufferInfo);
     });

 And this is arguably the main rendering loop of most 3D engines in existence.
-Somewhere some code or codes decide what goes into the list of `objectsToDraw` but that's basically it.
+Somewhere some code or codes decide what goes into the list of `objectsToDraw` and the number of options they need might be larger but most of them separate out computing what goes in that list with actually calling the `gl.draw___` functions.

 {{{example url="../webgl-multiple-objects-list.html" }}}

-There are a few basic optimizations.
-If the program we're about to draw with is the same as the previous program we drew with then there's no need to call `gl.useProgram`.
-Similarly if we're drawing with the same shape/geometry/vertices we previously drew with there's no need to set those up again.

-So, a very simple optimization might look like this

-    var lastUsedProgramInfo = null;
-    var lastUsedBufferInfo = null;

-    objectsToDraw.forEach(function(object) {
-      var programInfo = object.programInfo;
-      var bufferInfo = object.bufferInfo;
-      var bindBuffers = false;

-      if (programInfo !== lastUsedProgramInfo) {
-        lastUsedProgramInfo = programInfo;
-        gl.useProgram(programInfo.program);

-        // We have to rebind buffers when changing programs because we
-        // only bind buffers the program uses.
-So if 2 programs use the same
-        // bufferInfo but the 1st one uses only positions then when
-        // we switch to the 2nd one some of the attributes will not be on. bindBuffers = true;
-      }

-      // Setup all the needed attributes.
-      if (bindBuffers || bufferInfo != lastUsedBufferInfo) {
-        lastUsedBufferInfo = bufferInfo;
-        setBuffersAndAttributes(gl, programInfo.attribSetters, bufferInfo);
-      }

-      // Set the uniforms.
-      setUniforms(programInfo.uniformSetters, object.uniforms);

-      // Draw
-      gl.drawArrays(gl.TRIANGLES, 0, bufferInfo.numElements);
-    });

-This time let's draw a lot more objects.
-Instead of just 3 like before let's make the list of things to draw larger

-    // put the shapes in an array so it's easy to pick them at random var shapes = [
-      sphereBufferInfo,
-      cubeBufferInfo,
-      coneBufferInfo,
-    ];

-    // make 2 lists of objects, one of stuff to draw, one to manipulate. var objectsToDraw = [];
-    var objects = [];

-    // Uniforms for each object.
-    var numObjects = 200;
-    for (var ii = 0; ii < numObjects; ++ii) {
-      // pick a shape
-      var bufferInfo = shapes[rand(0, shapes.length) | 0];

-      // make an object.
-      var object = {
-        uniforms: {
-          u_colorMult: [rand(0, 1), rand(0, 1), rand(0, 1), 1],
-          u_matrix: makeIdentity(),
-        },
-        translation: [rand(-100, 100), rand(-100, 100), rand(-150, -50)],
-        xRotationSpeed: rand(0.8, 1.2),
-        yRotationSpeed: rand(0.8, 1.2),
-      };
-      objects.push(object);

-      // Add it to the list of things to draw. objectsToDraw.push({
-        programInfo: programInfo,
-        bufferInfo: bufferInfo,
-        uniforms: object.uniforms,
-      });
-    }

-At render time

-    // Compute the matrices for each object. objects.forEach(function(object) {
-      object.uniforms.u_matrix = computeMatrix(
-          viewMatrix,
-          projectionMatrix,
-          object.translation,
-          object.xRotationSpeed * time,
-          object.yRotationSpeed * time);
-    });

-Then draw the objects using the loop above.

-{{{example url="../webgl-multiple-objects-list-optimized.html" }}}

-You could also sort the list by `programInfo` and/or `bufferInfo` so that the optimization kicks in more often.
-Most game engines do this.
-Unfortunately it's not that simple.
-If everything you're drawing is opaque and then you can just sort.
-But, as soon you need to draw semi-transparent things you'll need to draw them in a specific order.
+## Drawing Transparent Things and Multiple Lists

+In the example above there is just one list to draw.
+This works because all the objects are opaque.
+If we want to draw transpaent objects though they must be drawn back to front with the furthest objects appearing first.
+On the other hand, for speed, for opaque objects we want to draw front to back, that's because the DEPTH_TEST means that the GPU will not execute our fragment shader for any pixels that would be behind other things. so we want to draw the stuff in front first.

 Most 3D engines handle this by having 2 or more lists of objects to draw.
 One list for opaque things.
 Another list for transparent things.
-The opaque list is sorted by program and geometry.
+The opaque list is sorted front to back.
 The transparent list is sorted by depth.
 There might also be separate lists for other things like overlays or post processing effects.

-<a href="../webgl-multiple-objects-list-optimized-sorted.html" target="_blank">Here's a sorted example</a>.
-On my machine I get ~31fps unsorted and ~37 sorted.
-That's nearly a 20% increase.
-But, it's worst case vs best case and most programs would be doing a lot more so it's arguably not worth thinking about for all but the most special cases.
+## Consider using a library

 It's important to notice that you can't draw just any geometry with just any shader.
 For example a shader that requires normals will not function with geometry that has no